-WWE News: Chris Jericho Returns at House Show
+WWE News: Chris Jericho Returns At House Show

-According to a Reddit post, Chris Jericho made an appearance at a house show in Germany, albeit in a neckbrace and using crutches.
+According to a Reddit post, Chris Jericho made an appearance at a house show in Germany, albeit in a neck brace and using crutches.
 This is most likely to sell the injuries inflicted on him during the “Festival of Friendship” on Raw last week when former best friend Kevin Owens turned on Jericho.

-Jericho got to the ring and cut a promo saying how he would get his revenge on Kevin Owens.
-It is still unclear just when Jericho will return to action.
+Jericho got to the ring and cut a promo saying he would get his revenge on Kevin Owens.
+It is still unclear when Jericho will return to action.
 He will most likely be getting his hands on Kevin Owens soon, and he might also be dropping the United States Championship.
 Whether he will drop it to Owens or someone else is also unknown.

 Last February 13, Jericho and Owens hosted a “Festival of Friendship” on Raw.
 The segment also featured the return of former WWE Superstar Gillberg, who was a stand-in for Goldberg.
 Gillberg was quickly beaten up and the segment continued.

-Jericho then unveiled a painting which he called “The Creation of Kevin”, a parody of the famous artwork by Michaelangelo, “The Creation of Adam”.
+Jericho then unveiled a painting which he called “The Creation of Kevin,” a parody of the famous artwork by Michaelangelo, “The Creation of Adam.”
 Owens revealed that he had gotten a gift for Jericho.
 He gave Jericho his own list, but then Jericho had one big question.

 “Why’s my name on this?”